geopm/geopm/service/README.rst

 administrators that will help them understand what is enabled for an end-user when access is granted to a signal or control.

 Access Management
 -----------------

 Access to signals and controls through the GEOPM Service is configured by the system administrator.
 The administrator controls a default access list that applies to all users of the system.
-This list can be augmented based on Unix group associations.
+This list accessible signals and controls for all users may be augmented so that users who are members of particular Unix groups may have enhanced access.
 The default lists are stored in:

 .. code-block::